chekz/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_bp_intro.md

 ```

 The passphrases are stored as a salted hash derived from 102400 iterations of the PBKDF2 algorithm with HmacSHA-2.
 Each passphrase uses a different salt so that identical passphrases result in different stored hashes.

-The passwords are stored as a salted hash derived from 102400 iterations of the PBKDF2 algorithm with HmacSHA-2.
-Each password uses a different salt so that identical passwords result in different stored hashes.

 ### Key Property Store